-The admissions committee takes its decision at the latest on the 29th of October for applications submitted no later than the 15th of October.
-Applications submitted before the 15th of October concerning courses with examination in the examination series at the end of module 1, will be given priority if possible.
+The admissions committee takes its decision at the latest on the 31st of October for applications submitted no later than the 15th of October.
 For applications submitted after the 15th of October, the committee takes a decision at the latest 28 calendar days after receipt.